 I recommend to always start out with very little product and build as needed.
 If you add too much up front, it will look cakey, which how it turned out on my first application, but once I corrected the application, the end result was a flawless matte finish.

 While you can carefully build for fuller coverage, one thing people noticed off the bat was my freckles were clearly visible, which gives such a natural look.
 I had some blemishes to cover, which is where the concealer came in to play before I applied the foundation.

 The foundation wears well all-day, and seriously is the winning product from this line.
 If I wasn’t a fan of the foundation, I probably wouldn’t be writing this review because we all know how hard it is to find a good, clean, well-performing foundation, and this one meets the bill.

 Because of their limited shades, I mixed together Medium (03) and Tan (04).

 Not sure of your shade?
-You can order a sample pack here which includes a small jar of Light 02, Natural 2.5, Medium 03, Tan 04 and the Primer for $10.
+You can order a sample pack here for $7.

 Like the foundation, less is more here.
 Start with very little since you don’t want any cakey-ness.
 I prefer to apply the concealer before my foundation, but some do it after.
 In my case, I like the way the foundation brush blends them together without removing the concealer.
 I use the shade Medium.